By Brandon Cornett and Nick Torres

 But let’s tackle it anyway!

-Below, I’ve broken it down into seven categories or subgenres.
-These categories account for the majority of horror fiction available today, while also harkening back to the origin of the genre.
+We’ve broken horror down into nine categories or subgenres.
+These subgenres of horror account for the majority of horror fiction available today, while also harkening back to the origin of the genre.

 Without further fanfare, let’s explore the most popular subgenres of horror fiction, with some sterling examples of each category.

-Dark fantasy: These novels give readers the best of both worlds.
+Dark Fantasy: These novels give readers the best of both worlds.
 They contain fantasy elements like magic, strange creatures, etc. They also add a dark layer of terror and suspense, just to keep things interesting.
 Recommended reading: The Citadel of Fear, by Gertrude Barrows.
-The Black Company, by Glen Cook.
-Daughter of Blood, by Anne Bishop.
+The Girl From The Other Side , by Nagabe.
+Beautiful Darkness, by Fabien Vehlmann & Marrie Pommepuy.

 Gothic: Gothic horror goes way, way back.
 In fact, it’s the literary predecessor to the horror genre we know and love today.
-So, whether you read gothic fiction or not, you owe it some respect.
+So in terms of cultural education, this subgenre warrants some attention.
 These dark, brooding stories often blend romance and horror, with a side dish of death.
 They’re usually atmospheric stories, where the setting itself becomes a kind of character.
 Recommended reading: Frankenstein, by Mary Shelley.
-The Devil’s Elixirs, by E.T.A.
-Hoffmann.
-The Haunting of Hill House, by Shirley Jackson.
+Dracula (The Graphic Novel), by Bram Stoker and Jason Cobley.
+Gotham by Gaslight, by Brian Augustyn.
 The Woman in Black, by Susan Hill.

 Paranormal: Merriam-Webster defines paranormal as something that is “not scientifically explainable.”
 That’s a broad definition.
 When it comes to horror fiction, the term “paranormal” usually refers to ghosts, hauntings, demons and possession.
 And there is some truly frightening fiction that falls into this subgenre.
 Recommended reading: The Exorcist, by William Peter Blatty.
 The Shining, by Stephen King.
 The Haunting of Hill House, by Shirley Jackson (it fits here, as well).

 Psychological: Put the ghosts, monsters and slashers aside for a moment.
-Psychological horror fiction uses intense human emotions like fear and dread to grip the reader, with a healthy dose of suspense on the side.
-As Mary Kay McBrayer described it on BookRiot.com, these stories “inspire fear through suggestion, paranoia, and implication, rather than through violence, pursuit, or even gore itself.”
-Well said!
-Recommended reading: Rosemary’s Baby, by Ira Levin.
+Psychological horror fiction uses intense human emotions like fear and dread to grip the reader, with a healthy dose of anxiety and suspense on the side.
+These internal Recommended reading: Rosemary’s Baby, by Ira Levin.
 Come Closer, by Sara Gran.
 Silence of the Lambs, by Thomas Harris.

 Supernatural: The supernatural subgenre of horror overlaps with the paranormal category.
 Again, we’re dealing with things that “appear to transcend the laws of nature,” according to Merriam-Webster.
 I’ve broken this out into a separate category to distinguish it from the ghostly and haunting world of the paranormal.
-Here, we’re talking about vampires, werewolves, and other things that defy the laws of nature.
-Recommended reading: Dracula, by Bram Stoker.
+Here, we’re talking about werewolves, witches, and other things that defy the laws of nature.
+Recommended reading: Wytches, by Scott Snyder.
 Salem’s Lot, by Stephen King.
 The Hunger, by Alma Katsu.
+B.P.R.D., by Mike Mignola.

 Brandon Cornett is a longtime writer whose stories have appeared in the Mississippi Review and other journals.
 His first novel, Purgatory, is a horror-based thriller with a reality TV tie-in, available now on Amazon.
 His next novel will appear on Wattpad in the summer of 2020.
 Brandon also blogs about speculative fiction at https://www.cornettfiction.com.